March 12

 "This obviously will not put the issue involving the archdiocese and child abuse and sex abuse by

 priests to an end," he said.
 "It's just the beginning.
-The investigations have to continue and sex abuse
+The investigations have to continue and sex abuse by priests must be uncovered."

 In a statement, Boston Cardinal Bernard Law said the settlement was a positive development for all